 The Indian Pharma Industry remained stable in growth numbers, its production-, Research&Development- and labor costs are lower compared to many other countries, and it is backed up with a lot of engineers and scientists that can be helpful in terms of future management and operations.
 Also, the industry receives governmental support which makes it interesting to invest in foreign companies as well, like a 100% FDI allowance in the sector.

 Today, Indian Pharma companies who focused mainly on generic drugs, see an additional sales pool in niche markets not served by industry leaders in the US.
 When it comes to market entry, serving those niches could mean a competitive advantage for Indian companies.

-Hence, there can be challenges for the companies and their new drugs.
+Hence, there can be challenges for companies and their new drugs.
 One is to get them prescribed by doctors.
-Also, there is a large regulatory scrutinity taken recently by the American government, like warning letters, import alerts and the consolidation of supply chain in the US markets.
-Also, the market growth for Pharmaceuticals in the US has slowed down recently and less big products went off patent.
+Also, there is large regulatory scrutiny taken recently by the American government, like warning letters, import alerts and the consolidation of the supply chain in the US markets.
+Also, the market growth for Pharmaceuticals in the US has slowed down recently and fewer big products went off patent.

 Overall, with the opportunity of expanding in the American niche drugs market alongside the existing generics market, Indian Pharma companies will have new revenue and growth opportunities.

 To read the latest news on the Pharmaceutical Industry click Pharmaceutical Newsletter.